mazwat/mazwat.github.io/data-structures-ws.md

 6. Add code to search for **specific items** in the collections
 7. Add **visual representation** to show that the search has completed, this could be a colour change or just displaying the found item elsewhere on the screen.

-Stretch Goal - Using interfaces - ICompare & ICom
+STRETCH GOAL - Using interfaces - ICompare & IComparable

 ## Tasks for the rest of the week
 Consider your individual project and implement a data structure class in your code that processes